 Which player should Brentford fans be keeping an eye out for this Saturday?

-Brentford have won four of the last five meetings between the teams in all competitions.
+Following an 80-year wait for a league win over Boro, Brentford have won the last three meetings between the two sides.
 What’s your score prediction for this one?